hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Tell me the steps you in quadrilles may use,
 >
-> That I may know their names, and which to chuse.
+> That I may know their names, and which to choose.
 >
 > Jem.
-There's chassez, jettée, assemblée,
+There's chassez, jeté, assemblée,
 >
-> Rigadon, pas de basque, emboitée,
+> Rigaudon, pas de basque, emboitée,
 >
-> Coupeè entrechats, balancez,
+> Coupée entrechats, balancez,
 >
 > Besides the French, for persons, names, and things,
 >